 - contributing to reviews of services and strategies that relate to decommissioning decisions and areas for new investment;

 - managing any changes to service delivery, recognising that long-term relationships may have developed in the community and with individual people receiving care and support and carers.

 Engagement with service providers should emphasise understanding the organisation’s strategies, risks, plans, and encourage building trusting relationships and fostering improvement and innovation to better meet the needs of people in the area.
 The local authority should consider engagement with significant suppliers of services to provider organisations, where this would help improve its understanding of markets, for example, engaging with employment and training services that might enable local authorities to gain access to frontline insights on care provision and the local workforce supply and training.

 The local authority should ensure that active engagement and consultation with local people is built into the development and review of their strategies for market shaping and commissioning, and is demonstrated to support local accountability (for example, via the Local Account).

 It should engage positively with provider organisations to ensure fair play and necessary confidentiality.
 See Commissioning the Future: start a new conversation.
-Local authorities may also find the IPC Market shaping toolkit (MaST): supporting local authority and SME care provider innovation and collaboration useful in supporting positive engagement with providers.

 The local authority should make available to providers available routes to register concerns or complaints about engagement and commissioning activities.
 Local authorities should consider the adequacy and effectiveness of these routes and processes as part of their engagement and trust building activities.